cloudlesslabs/pulumix/README.md

 >```

 ### Example - Lambda with container

+__WARNING__: You must make sure that the Docker image is compatible with the choosen architecture.
+For a list of all the AWS lambda images with their associated OS, please refer to https://hub.docker.com/r/amazon/aws-lambda-nodejs/tags?page=1&ordering=last_updated.

 #### Example - Lambda with container code

 1. Create a new container for you lambda as follow: